cameronSlupeiks/HackerRank/README.md

 # Hacker Rank Challenges 👨‍💻
-## Here, you can find my solution set to daily challenges completed on Hacker Rank.
+Here, you can find my solution set to daily challenges completed on Hacker Rank.
+Challneges are sorted by the following categories: